-Exchange Act.: Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company \boxtimes Emerging growth company \boxtimes If an emerging growth company, indicate by the check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).
-Indicate by check mark wh ether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) .
-YES ⊠ NO □ As of June 30, 2022 the last business day of the registrant's most recently completed second fiscal quarter, the closing prices of the registrants Class A common stock was \$9.84.
-The aggregate market value of units outstanding, other than shares held by persons who may be deemed affiliates of the registrant, computed by reference to the closing price for the units on June 30, 2022, as reported on the NASDAQ was \$226,320,000.
-As of March 20, 2023, ther issued and outstanding. e were 23,000,000 Class A ordinary shares, \$0.0001 par value, and 5,750,000 Class B ordinary shares, \$0.0001 par value , Documents Incorporated by y Reference: None. ==
+Exchange Act.: Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$ Emerging growth company $\boxtimes$ If an emerging growth company, indicate by the check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to section $13(a)$ of the Exchange Act. $\Box$ Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.7262(b)) by the registered public accounting firm that prepared or issued its audit report.
+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES 🗵 NO 🗆 The aggregate market value of the voting and non-voting common equity held by non-affiliates as of the last business day of the registrant's most recently completed second fiscal quarter was \$0.
+As of August 24, 2022, there were 23,000,000 Class A ordinary shares, \$0.0001 par value, and 5,750,000 Class B ordinary shares, \$0.0001 par value, issued and outstanding.
+Documents Incorporated b y Reference: None.